Journey2Ultra Running Coach Journey2Ultra

 Practically, I advise completing strenuous sessions in cooler temperatures, preferably during the morning or evening.
 In hotter conditions, runners should adjust their pace and acknowledge that achieving the same level of performance may not be possible.

-Nutrition Podcast on Gut Training
+Ultramarathon Nutrition: Podcast on Gut Training

 Nutrition plays a pivotal role in your running performance.
 Listen to our recommended podcast on "Gut Training" to learn about proper nutrition for runners.